Moray Estate: History

 While the majority of plots sold well and quickly (some of the corner plots were less popular, mostly being completed in the 1850s) the scheme as a whole was completed in 1858.
 The final phase included a central section on Great Stuart Street on the east side between Ainslie Place and Randolph Place, and the two corner blocks on Ainslie Place flanking the access to St Colme Street/Albyn Place.

 As one of the most affluent areas in Edinburgh, it set a trend.
-Glazing was changed to one-over-one format over almost the entire estate by 1950, but when architectural conservation came to the fore in the 1970's, it was one of the first areas to almost wholly restore windows to their original form.
+Glazing was changed to one-over-one format over almost the entire estate by 1950, but when architectural conservation came to the fore in the 1970s, it was one of the first areas to almost wholly restore windows to their original form.

 Most basements throughout the estate are now separate properties and many of the blocks are divided into flats.

 The entire scheme was designed as a residential enclave with the exception of Wemyss Place, which had ground floor commercial properties and a church in its centre.
-This church, by John Thomas Rochead does not look like a church and blends very well with the street.
+This church, by John Thomas Rochead does not look like a church and blends with the street.
 It was originally St Stephen's Free Church created in 1847 for Rev Gillies.
 Whilst intended as residential many properties became commercial through the years and by the 1970s these commercial uses exceeded 50%.
 This has reversed in recent years.

 The street lights were originally individual tallow lamps.
 A unified gas lighting design and system was introduced by John Kippen Watson in the 1860s and this was converted to electric around 1910.
 However, the original lamps were mainly removed and replaced by modern lamp-posts in the 1960s.
-Edinburgh's New Town Conservation Area Committee restored electric versions of the original lamps in the 1980s and these are highly appropriate in appearance.
+Edinburgh's New Town Conservation Area Committee restored electric versions of the original lamps in the 1980s.
 For some reason Forres Street was omitted from this upgrade and that street still has two 1960s lamp-posts.